Using Dietary Supplements Wisely

 Also, once a dietary supplement is on the market, the FDA monitors product information, such as label claims and package inserts.
 The Federal Trade Commission (FTC) is responsible for regulating product advertising; it requires that all information be truthful and not misleading.

-Sources of Science-Based Information for Dietary Supplements
+Sources of Science-Based Information

 It’s important to look for reliable sources of information on dietary supplements so you can evaluate the claims that are made about them.
 The most reliable information on dietary supplements is based on the results of rigorous scientific testing.